Mehedi-MHS/FileUploaderInNextjsWithoutPlugins/README.md

 ## Description
 **This is a nextjs 13 file uploader project with auto image resizer**.
-I have not used any thirdparty plugins like formidable, multer or sharp.
+I have not used any third party plugins like formidable, multer or sharp.
 ## Key fearutes
 - Auto image resize during upload.
 - You can upload any type of file.